A hiking tour between the mountains and the sea

 - Interested in our tour?
 Click here for the hiking trip on the Amalfi Coast.

 Along Sardinia’s east coast in the Orosei National Park, this hiking tour takes you to glistening blue bays and rugged shores.
 From Santa Maria Navarrese you will reach Monte Irveri, where you will enjoy an incredible view of Sardinia and the Gulf of Orosei, surrounded by the scent of the Maccia flower.

-- Are you interested in our hiking trip in Sardinia?
+- Are you interested in our hiking holiday in Sardinia?
 Find more information here.

 Here, Italy shows of a completely different side.
 You can visit the Aeolian Islands, each of which holds fascinating secrets.
 Unique views of the diverse landscape of Mount Etna, one of the most active volcanoes in the world, and the famous Amphitheatre in Taormina, high above the Ionian Sea, will enchant you.

-- Find out more about our hiking trip in Sicily here.
+- Find out more about our hiking tour in Sicily here.